 6. Not checking your credit report for any red flags

-One of the most important things you can do to ensure the mortgage approval process goes smoothly is to take a peek at your credit report.
+One of the most important things you can do to ensure that the mortgage approval process goes smoothly is to take a peek at your credit report.

-You risk not having the mortgage approved or the sale go through if you have any outstanding bad credit, like an old credit card that went into bad standing because you never paid it off.
 These things can come back to haunt you at the most inconvenient of times in your adult life — so don’t let them.
 Get ahead of any issues and deal with them well in advance of buying your home.

 Today’s lowest rates in